Colombianization of Leticia, Putumayo and Caquetá: The Salomón-Lozano Treaty

 The disputed areas between Peru and Colombia initially comprised the area between the Napo and Caquetá rivers.
 As already mentioned, the Peruvians had effective control of those territories.

 After several unsuccessful negotiations, Peruvian President Leguía was willing to sign a direct settlement.
 On March 24, 1922, the Peruvian Foreign Minister, Alberto Salomón, and the Colombian plenipotentiary in Lima, Fabio Lozano Torrijos, signed a definitive boundary Treaty between their countries.
 The boundary line was as follows:

-The agreement received political opposition from Peru and Brazil – the latter opposed a Colombian access to the Amazon.
+The agreement received political opposition from Peru and Brazil – the latter opposed a Colombian access to the Amazon River.
 The Peruvian Foreign Ministry worked for a revision of the Treaty even before it was sent for approval in Congress.
 Finally the ratifications would be exchanged on March 19, 1928.

 The application of the Treaty and its opposition

 Opposition to the land transfer was evident throughout the Peruvian department of Loreto.
 However, the Colombian border delegation that arrived in Iquitos was not the victim of violent demonstrations.
 On August 17, 1930, the prefect of Loreto, Temístocles Molina Derteano, made effective the delivery of those territories to his new authorities.

 The approval of the Treaty alone was a long process of 5 years, with a vote of 102 to 7 in the Peruvian Congress.
 Even today, Peruvian President Leguía is still criticized for signing this Treaty, considered excessively surrendering.
 However, the intention of the Peruvian government was to win an ally for Peru, when it was overwhelmed by the conflicts with Ecuador and Chile.
-Indeed, one consequence of the Treaty was for Colombia to support Peru in the Peruvian-Ecuadorian dispute and for Ecuador to sever its relations with Colombia.
+Indeed, one consequence of the Treaty was for Colombia to support Peru in the Ecuadorian–Peruvian dispute and for Ecuador to sever its relations with Colombia.
 Despite everything, however, the tensions on the border would continue with the first decisions of the Colombians in their newly acquired territories.